 In accordance with the Regulations, contracting authorities must include 30 calendar day payment terms in all new public sector contracts and must ensure that this payment term is passed down the supply chain.
-As per Procurement Policy Note 08/21, the Selection Questionnaire for this requirement includes the need for you to evidence your payment history for any subcontractors.

 The UK Government is committed to creating a supportive environment in which ambitious businesses can flourish.
 Late payment is a key issue for business, especially SMEs, as it can adversely affect their cash flow and jeopardises their ability to trade.
 The Government recognises that the public sector should set a strong example by paying promptly.